zulip/zulip/help/deactivate-or-reactivate-a-user.md

 {!admin-only.md!}

-A reactivated user will have the same role, stream subscriptions, user group memberships, and other settings and permissions as they did prior to deactivation.
+A reactivated user will have the same role, channel subscriptions, user group memberships, and other settings and permissions as they did prior to deactivation.
 They will also have the same API key and bot API keys, but their bots will be deactivated until the user manually